George Lucas: 1977–1993: Hiatus from directing and Indiana Jones

 In some cases, George Lucas served as an actual executive producer without being credited, such as in the films Body Heat (1981), Latino (1985), Return to Oz (1985), documentary Powaqqatsi (1988, credited only as "Presentation"), also Star Wars television projects: Holiday Special (1978), Droids (1985–1986), Ewoks (1985–1986) and Clone Wars (2003–2005).

 The animation studio Pixar was founded in 1979 as the Graphics Group, one third of the Computer Division of Lucasfilm.
 Pixar's early computer graphics research resulted in a digital film The Adventures of André & Wally B. and groundbreaking effects in films such as Star Trek II: The Wrath of Khan and Young Sherlock Holmes, and the group was purchased in 1986 by Steve Jobs shortly after he left Apple Computer.
 Jobs paid Lucas $5 million and put $5 million as capital into the company.
 The sale reflected Lucas's desire to stop the cash flow losses from his seven-year research projects associated with new entertainment technology tools, as well as his company's new focus on creating entertainment rather than tools.
+Lucas, formerly a member of Writers Guild of America West, left and maintained financial core status in 1981.

 As of June 1983, Lucas was worth $60 million, but he met cash-flow difficulties following his divorce that year, concurrent with the sudden dropoff in revenues from Star Wars licenses following the theatrical run of Return of the Jedi.
 At this point, Lucas had no desire to return to Star Wars, and had unofficially canceled the sequel trilogy.

-Lucas, formerly a member of Writers Guild of America West, left and maintained financial core status in 1981.

 Also in 1983, Lucas and Tomlinson Holman founded the audio company THX.
 The company was formerly owned by Lucasfilm and contains equipment for stereo, digital, and theatrical sound for films, and music.
 Skywalker Sound and Industrial Light & Magic, are the sound and visual effects subdivisions of Lucasfilm, while Lucasfilm Games, later renamed LucasArts, produces products for the gaming industry.